-- IBRA WA (regions - subregions)

-- Pre-European Vegetation

-(f) Native vegetation should not be cleared if it is growing in, or in association with, an environment associated with a watercourse or wetland.

-Comments Proposal is at variance to this Principle

-Based on vegetation mapping by Botanica Consulting (2012), there were three riparian vegetation types identified within the application area:

-- 1. Open low woodland of Acacia caesaneura and Eremophila miniata over low heath of Atriplex vesicaria and Maireana pyramidata on salt lake edge; - 2.
-Low woodland of Acacia caesaneura over low heath of Maireana pyramidata and M. triptera in creekline; and - 3.
-Open low woodland of Eucalyptus salmonophloia over low scrub of Acacia jennerae and dwarf scrub of Atriplex nummularia in creekline.
+- IBRA WA (regions subregions) - Pre-European Vegetation ^{} Department of Natural Resources and Environment (2002) (f) Native vegetation should not be cleared if it is growing in, or in association with, an environment associated with a watercourse or wetland.
+Comments Proposal is at variance to this Principle Based on vegetation mapping by Botanica Consulting (2012), there are three riparian vegetation types identified within the application area: Open low woodland of Acacia caesaneura and Eremophila miniata over low heath of Atriplex vesicaria and Maireana pyramidata on salt lake edge; Low woodland of Acacia caesaneura over low heath of Maireana pyramidata and Maireana triptera in creekline; and Open low woodland of Eucalyptus salmonophloia over low scrub of Acacia jennerae and dwarf scrub of Atriplex nummularia in creekline.
 The first vegetation type listed is associated with Lake Lefroy, which is low lying and is vegetation free except for the shores (Botanica Consulting, 2012; GIS Database).
-The shore line vegetation comprising of approximately 3.500 hectares of riparian vegetation is dominated by Samphires which appear to have preferred zones with some species found growing only a few centimetres above the lake margins, being periodically inundated, and others on Aeolian plateau or on dunes.
+The shore line vegetation, comprising of approximately 3,500 hectares of riparian vegetation, is dominated by Samphires which appear to have preferred zones with some species found growing only a few centimetres above the lake margins, being periodically inundated, and others on Aeolian plateau or on dunes (CALM, 2002).
 The Aeolian based dunes around the lake fringe occur up to 10 metres relief; the dominant vegetation is a mixture of the shrubs Tecticornia, Frankenia and Darwinia sp.
 (CALM, 2002).
 The riparian zone that surrounds Lake Lefroy is considered important in providing habitat for aquatic biota and supporting ecological function (MWES Consulting, 2012).
 The other vegetation types are associated with non-perennial watercourses which intercept the application area.
 The condition of the riparian vegetation types is classified as 'good' to 'very good' (Keighery, 1994).

-Although the project has been designed to avoid drainage lines, watercourses and the fresh water dam northwest of the application area, there have been a number of modifications to the surface water flow within the application area that has placed further stress on the vegetation in the area (MWES Consulting, 2012).
+According to available databases (GIS Database) and vegetation mapping by Botanica Consulting (2012), there are minor, non-perennial water courses crossing the application area.
 Clearing of areas which contain drainage line associated native vegetation have the potential to cause localised erosion.
 Provided disturbance to riparian habitats is avoided or minimised where possible, and strict weed hygiene procedures are followed, the proposed works are not expected to substantially impact these vegetation units.
-Potential impacts to riparian vegetation may be minimised through the implementation of a vegetation management condition.
+Potential impacts to riparian vegetation may be minimised through the implementation of a watercourse management condition.
 Based on the above, the proposed clearing is at variance to this Principle.

-Methodology Botanica Consulting (2012) CALM (2002) Keighery (1994) MWES Consulting (2012) GIS Database: - Hydrography, linear
+Methodology Botanica Consulting (2012) CALM (2012) Keighery (1994) MMES Consulting (2012) MWES Consulting (2012) GIS Database: